 Figure 1.
 Pseudo-benefit of initial mortality risk.
 0 - 5 mGy Hiroshima females age at exposure 40 - 45 (ATE 45) adjusted for unobserved heterogeneity.
 Solid line: <3 km; Dashed line: 3 - 10 km to the epicenter.
 Horizontal dashed line indicates mortality at 10%; the difference in life expectancy is at one year.
 Figure 2.
-Diverging age-specific mortality trajectories of irradiated ATE 45 males at extreme- and low-dosage in Nagasaki (Pu-239; right) and Hiroshima (U-235; left) situated <3km to epicenter.
-Red-dashed line: extreme dose at 1500 - 3000+ mGy; solid black line: low dose at 0 - 5mGY.
+Diverging age-specific mortality trajectories of extreme- and low-dosage in Nagasaki (Pu-239) and Hiroshima (U-235) for males at ATE 45 situated <3 km from the epicenter.